 Research in the Community

-The McMaster Centre for Climate Change maintains a on-campus weather station which produces real-time weather information McMaster and the local community.
+The McMaster Centre for Climate Change maintains an on-campus weather station which produces real-time weather information for McMaster and the local community.
 The website also maintains a data archive, where researchers, students and the public can download high quality weather data for the past several years.
-The Centre has also established a weather network across local high schools, where local weather data are available to students and teachers for teaching and lab exercises at four Hamilton region high schools.
+The Centre has also established a weather network across local high schools, where local weather data are available to students and teachers for teaching and lab exercises at four Hamilton regional high schools.

 MIMM features LIVE, our Large Interactive Virtual Environment, a unique 100-seat performance laboratory with the ability to mimic specific acoustic environments ranging from a concert hall to a subway platform.
 This unique facility helps researchers to explore areas as diverse as hearing impairment and the development of better hearing aids, tinnitus, autism and how people learn to play music, among other exciting research projects.
 You can even volunteer to be a research participant.

 The MITL is a non-profit organization of private and public sector partners who work together to improve the efficiency of transportation systems and the competitiveness of the logistics and manufacturing sector.
 Addressing the challenge of climate change, this group recognizes that climate change and environmental emissions are intertwined with economic prosperity and must be considered for the future sustainability of both industry and the planet.
 MITL is supported by its partners in industry, government and academia.